jeffc/hassmic/README.md

 sends a periodic `ping` to let the server know it's still connected, even if it's not sending audio data.

-The protocol name `Cheyenne` is an outdated pun -- in early versions of Hassmic, the protocol was based around the core of the Wyoming protocol.
+If you're reading the code and come across the name `Cheyenne`, you've found the HassMic integration protocol.
+That name is an outdated pun -- in early versions of Hassmic, the protocol was based around the core of the Wyoming protocol.
 It has since been rewritten and no longer resembles Wyoming, but for the moment the name persists.